scaleway/scaleway-cli/docs/commands/cockpit.md

-### Reset the password of a Grafana user, specified by the ID of the Project the Cockpit belongs to, and the ID of the Grafana user
+### Reset a Grafana user's password specified by the Cockpit's Project ID and the Grafana user ID

-Reset the password of a Grafana user, specified by the ID of the Project the Cockpit belongs to, and the ID of the Grafana user.
+Reset a Grafana user's password specified by the Cockpit's Project ID and the Grafana user ID.

 **Usage:**